isb-cgc/readthedocs/docs/source/sections/ExploringISB-CGC.rst

 -------------------

 ISB-CGC provides access to data from several research programs, such as TCGA, TARGET, CCLE and COSMIC.
 The full list is available `here <Hosted-Data.html>`_.

-This data is stored on these Google Cloud Platform technologies:
+The data is stored on these Google Cloud Platform technologies:

 Google BigQuery
 ~~~~~~~~~~~~~~~~